James A. Robinson

-James Alan Robinson (born 1960) is a British economist and political scientist.
-He is currently the Reverend Dr. Richard L. Pearson Professor of Global Conflict Studies and University Professor at the Harris School of Public Policy, University of Chicago.
-He also serves as the Institute Director of The Pearson Institute for the Study and Resolution of Global Conflicts at the Harris School.
-Robinson has previously taught at Harvard University between 2004 and 2015 and also at the University of California, Berkeley, University of Southern California and the University of Melbourne.
+James Alan Robinson (born 1960) is a British-American economist and political scientist.
+He is a University Professor at the Harris School of Public Policy at the University of Chicago.
+At Harris, he previously led The Pearson Institute for the Study and Resolution of Global Conflicts.
+Robinson previously taught at Harvard University from 2004 to 2015.

-He studies what makes countries different by focusing on the underlying economic and political institutions that lead some to prosperity and others to conflict.
-With Daron Acemoglu, he is the co-author of books, such as The Narrow Corridor, Why Nations Fail and Economic Origins of Dictatorship and Democracy.
+With Daron Acemoglu, he is the co-author of several books, including The Narrow Corridor, Why Nations Fail, and Economic Origins of Dictatorship and Democracy.
+In 2024, Robinson, Acemoglu, and Simon Johnson were awarded the Nobel Memorial Prize in Economic Sciences for their comparative studies on prosperity between nations.

-Life
+Education

-Robinson studied economics at the London School of Economics (BSc), the University of Warwick (MA) and Yale University (PhD).
-His main research interests are in comparative economic and political development with a focus on the long-run with a particular interest in Latin America and Sub-Saharan Africa.
+Robinson received a Bachelor of Science in economics from the London School of Economics and Political Science in 1982, a Master of Arts in economics from the University of Warwick in 1986, and a Doctor of Philosophy in political science from Yale University in 1993.

+Career

+Robinson's main fields of research are in political economy and comparative politics, as well as in economic and political development.

-In 2004, he was appointed Associate Professor of Government at Harvard.
-He later held named chair positions at Harvard, first as the David Florence Professor of Government (2009-2014) and later as the Wilbur A. Cowett Professor of Government (2014-2015).
-On July 1, 2015, he was appointed as one of nine University Professor at the Harris School of Public Policy Studies of the University of Chicago.
-He also holds the title Reverend Dr. Richard L. Pearson Professor of Global Conflict Studies.
-On 9 May 2016, professor Robinson was awarded honorary doctor's degree by the National University of Mongolia during his first visit to the country.
+In 2004, Robinson was appointed Associate Professor of Government at Harvard University.
+He later held named chair positions at Harvard, first as the David Florence Professor of Government (2009–2014) and later as the Wilbur A. Cowett Professor of Government (2014–2015).
+On 1 July 2015, he was appointed as one of nine University Professors at the Harris School of Public Policy Studies of the University of Chicago.
+He previously held the title Reverend Dr. Richard L. Pearson Professor of Global Conflict Studies.
+On 9 May 2016, Professor Robinson was awarded an honorary doctorate by the National University of Mongolia during his first visit to the country.

-He has conducted research in countries around the world including Botswana, Chile, the Democratic Republic of the Congo, Haiti, the Philippines, Sierra Leone, South Africa and Colombia where he teaches every summer at the University of the Andes in Bogotá.
+He has conducted research in countries around the world including Botswana, Chile, the Democratic Republic of the Congo, Haiti, the Philippines, Sierra Leone, South Africa and Colombia, where he teaches every summer at the University of the Andes in Bogotá.

+On 17 March 2023, James Robinson met with students, scientists, leaders of social opinion, and representatives of finance, economy, and business circles in Tashkent, Uzbekistan.
+In an interview, Robinson discussed the construction of inclusive institutions in authoritarian countries, the challenging development of countries post-colonialism, the "mistakes" made consciously, and answered questions regarding the "King of Cotton" section on Uzbekistan in his book Why Nations Fail.

 He has collaborated extensively with long-time co-author Daron Acemoglu after meeting at the London School of Economics.